If you’re running a small tech startup, it's not likely you have the luxury of a dedicated HR department.

 But say if you're a tiny team of less than ten, the effects of a bad hire are a lot more dramatic.
 Your poor hire makes up a much bigger fraction of your workforce, and your whole team suffers for it.
 Simply put, a poor hire can spell disaster for a tech startup.

-So what kind of advice can I offer when it comes to making a great hire (or at least avoiding making a bad hire) at a tech startup?
+So how to make a great hire (or at least avoiding making a bad hire) at a tech startup?
+Read our tips below.

 Second, you need to think about the profile of someone who would thrive in this unique environment.